neos-modding-group/NeosModLoader/README.md

 Long answer: [see here](doc/neos_guidelines.md).

 ### Will people know I'm using mods?
-- NeosModLoader itself does not do anything identifiable over the network.
+- By default, NeosModLoader does not do anything identifiable over the network.
 You will appear to be running the vanilla Neos version to any component that shows your version strings or compatibility hash.
 - If you are running other plugins, they will alter your version strings and compatibility hash.
 - NeosModLoader logs to the same log file Neos uses.
 If you send your logs to anyone it will be obvious that you are using a plugin.
 This is intended.
 - NeosModLoader mods may have effects visible to other users, depending on the mod.
+- If you wish to opt in to using your real version string you can set `advertiseversion=true` in the NeosModLoader.config file.

 ### Are mods safe?
 Mods are not sandboxed in any way.
 In other words, they run with the same level of privilege as Neos itself.
 A poorly written mod could cause performance or stability issues.
 A maliciously designed mod could give a malicious actor a dangerous level of control over your computer. **Make sure you only use mods from sources you trust.**